Today’s topic: Denver Restaurant Service Charge lawsuit.

 Who Is CCG And What Happened?

-Culinary Creative Group operates several of Denver’s trendier restaurants, including Kumoya, Tap & Burger, Fox and the Hen, Mister Oso, Forget Me Not, and others.
+Culinary Creative Group operates several of Denver’s trendier restaurants.
+Some of these include Kumoya, Tap & Burger, Fox and the Hen, Mister Oso, and Forget Me Not.

-As CBS News Colorado reports, workers in Denver eateries are suing a cluster of restaurants in their town, saying that out of the automatically added 20% service charge, 30% went to management without their knowledge.
+As CBS News Colorado reports, workers at Denver eateries are suing a cluster of restaurants.
+They are alleging that out of the automatic 20% service charge, 30% went to management without their knowledge.

-CCG has for some time charged customers an automatic 20 % service fee on all guest checks (bills), in addition to giving a separate line for discretionary tips.
-According to Denverite, the company’s stated policy is that the service fee is “distributed equitably among staff,” which includes both front-of-house (servers, bar staff) and back-of-house (kitchen) employees.
+CCG has for some time charged customers an automatic 20% service fee on all guest checks (bills).
+This is in addition to giving a separate line for discretionary tips.
+According to Denverite, the company’s policy is that the service fee is “distributed equitably among staff.”
+This includes both front-of-house (servers, bar staff) and back-of-house (kitchen) employees.

 In early 2024, and in subsequent months, some employees began raising concerns.
-They allege that the service charge funds were not fully or fairly shared as promised.
+They allege that the service charge funds were not fully or fairly shared as they had promised.

-Specifically, the lawsuit claims that ~30 % of the service charge monies have been diverted to management (rather than all “staff” as suggested) and that the base wages for certain front‐of‐house employees were reduced, effectively shifting more compensation burden onto the service fee/tips.
+Specifically, the lawsuit claims that CCG diverted approximately 30% of the service charge proceeds to management (rather than to all “staff”).
+And that the base wages for certain front-of-house employees were reduced, effectively shifting more of the compensation burden onto the service fee/tips.

 What Are The Legal Definitions You Need To Know Under The Colorado Law?